 Data Products and Requests

 The WA Natural Heritage Program (WNHP) maintains the most comprehensive database and expertise on rare plants and rare/high quality ecological communities in the state.
-Our program manages spatial and tabular information for 338 rare vascular plants, 58 rare nonvascular species, and 1,023 rare/high quality ecological communities.
-Currently the Natural Heritage Information System contains more than 7,000 records for these priority features.
+Our program manages spatial and tabular information for 371 rare vascular plants, 59 rare nonvascular species, and 1,183 rare and high-quality common ecological communities.
+Currently, the Natural Heritage Information System contains more than 7,000 records for these priority features.
 This information is available in a variety of formats.

 Ecological Communities Lists

-• Rare Plants and High Quality Ecosystems - More than 7,000 site-specific records of Washington's most significant elements of biodiversity.
-Rare plant locations are buffered; download the Data Dictionary for details.
+• Locations of Rare Plants and Rare/High-quality Ecosystems - More than 7,000 site-specific records of Washington's most significant elements of biodiversity.
+The data are downloadable as two distinct datasets: Current data (WNHP Element Occurrences – Current) and historical data (WNHP Element Occurrences – Historical).
+Rare plant locations are buffered; download the EO metadata for details.

 • Oaks and Grasslands of the Puget Trough Ecoregion - Oak and mixed oak communities, native and non-native grasslands and shrublands.